Chris Heaton-Harris: Backbencher

-Chris Heaton-Harris was a member of the Conservative A-List and was selected to succeed Tim Boswell as candidate for the safe Conservative constituency of Daventry in June 2006.
-He won the seat at the 2010 general election with a majority of 19,188.

 In March 2012, Heaton-Harris was reported as being one of the Conservative MPs to have spoken critically of Party Co-Chairman Sayeeda Warsi at a meeting of the 1922 Committee, following Warsi's handling of Roger Helmer MEP's defection to UKIP.

-Ministerial Career
+Ministerial career

+At the 2015 general election, Heaton-Harris was re-elected with an increased vote share of 58.2% and an increased majority 21,059.
+At the snap 2017 general election he was again re-elected with an increased vote share of 63.7% and an increased majority of 21,734.

-Heaton-Harris was a whip in Theresa May's government from 2017 to 2018.
-He served as Deputy Leader of the House of Commons and Comptroller of the Household from January to June 2018.
-He was a Brexit Minister from 2018 to 2019, before resigning to support Andrea Leadsom's second Conservative leadership bid, which she lost to Boris Johnson.
+Heaton-Harris was appointed Vice-Chamberlain of the Household, a whips office sinecure, on 15 July 2017.
+He was promoted to Deputy Leader of the House of Commons and Comptroller of the Household on 9 January 2018.

+Following the resignation of Boris Johnson as Foreign Secretary and the following resignations of several Conservative ministers on 9 July 2018, Heaton-Harris was appointed as one of three Parliamentary Under-Secretaries of State at the Department for Exiting the European Union.
+He resigned from this position to support Andrea Leadsom's second Conservative leadership bid, which she lost to Boris Johnson.

 On 25 July 2019, he was appointed by Johnson as the Minister of State for Transport.

+At the 2019 general election, Heaton-Harris was again re-elected with an increased vote share of 64.6% and an increased majority of 26,080.

 He was appointed Minister of State for Europe on 19 December 2021 when ministerial responsibility for Europe was transferred out of the Cabinet Office and to the Foreign Office.

-In February 2022, he was appointed by Johnson as Chief Whip of the Conservative Party.
-Following Liz Truss's appointment as Prime Minister in September 2022, he was promoted to Secretary of State for Northern Ireland.
+In February 2022, he was appointed by Johnson as Chief Whip of the Conservative Party and was subsequently sworn into the Privy Council of the United Kingdom.

+Following Liz Truss's appointment as prime minister in September 2022, he was promoted to Secretary of State for Northern Ireland.
 On 8 September he made his first visit to Northern Ireland.

-Heaton-Harris was appointed Vice-Chamberlain of the Household, a whips office sinecure on 15 July 2017.
-He was promoted to Leader of the House of Commons and Comptroller of the Household on 9 January 2018.

-After the resignation of Boris Johnson and the following domino resignations of Conservative ministers, on 9 July 2018 Heaton-Harris was appointed as one of three Parliamentary Under-Secretaries of State at the Department for Exiting the European Union.

-On 8 February 2022, he was appointed as Chief Whip of the Conservative Party.
-He was subsequently sworn into the Privy Council of the United Kingdom.
+He was retained in position by Rishi Sunak when Sunak became prime minister on 25 October 2022.
+He was secretary of state during the negotiation of the 2023 Windsor Framework.